Structural engineer: Licensing or chartered status

 The United Kingdom has one of the oldest professional institutions for structural engineers, the Institution of Structural Engineers.
 Founded as the Concrete Institute in 1908, it was renamed the Institution of Structural Engineers (IStructE) in 1922.
 It now has 22,000 members with branches in 32 countries.

 The IStructE is one of several UK professional bodies empowered to grant the title of Chartered Engineer; its members are granted the title of Chartered Structural Engineer.
 The overall process to become chartered begins after graduation from a UK MEng degree, or a BEng with an MSc degree.
 To qualify as a chartered structural engineer, a graduate needs to go through four years of Initial Professional Development followed by a professional review interview.
 After passing the interview, the candidate sits an eight-hour professional review examination.
 The election to chartered membership (MIStructE) depends on the examination result.
 The candidate can register at the Engineering Council UK as a Chartered Structural Engineer once he or she has been elected as a Chartered Member.
 Legally it is not necessary to be a member of the IStructE when working on structures in the UK, however, industry practice, insurance, and liabilities dictate that an appropriately qualified engineer be responsible for such work.

-In the United States, application for license exam is allowed four years after the candidate graduated from an ABET-accredited university and passing the fundamentals of Engineering exam, three years after receiving a master's degree, or two years after receiving a Ph.D. degree.

-Career and Remuneration
+Career and remuneration

 A 2010 survey of professionals occupying jobs in the construction industry showed that structural engineers in the UK earn an average wage of £35,009.
 The salary of structural engineers varies from sector to sector within the construction and built environment industry worldwide, depending on the project.
 For example, structural engineers working in public sector projects earn on average £37,083 per annum compared to the £43,947 average earned by those in commercial projects.
 Certain regions also represent higher average salaries, with structural engineers in the Middle East in all sectors, and of every level of experience, earning £45,083, compared to UK and EU countries where the average is £35,164.